kilaulena/couchdb-http-api-docs/couch_js_document_methods.markdown

 ### db.save(doc, options)

 ### Description
 Sets a docId when the document doesn't contain an _id attribute.
-Then does a PUT request to the docId with the options as params and the doc as body.
+Then does a PUT request to the db and the docId with the options as params and the doc as body.

 ### Results
 A saved document with an ID.